 ELECTRO/VIDEO-NYSTAGMOGRAPHY (ENG OR VNG)

 Electronystagmography (ENG) refers to a group of tests or test battery, and uses small electrodes placed over the skin around the eyes during testing.
 Videonystagmography (VNG) refers to the same test battery run using goggles with video cameras to monitor the eyes.
-Both the video cameras and the electrodes can measure eye movements to evaluate signs of vestibular dysfunction or neurological problems.
+Both the video cameras and the electrodes can measure eye movements to evaluate signs of vestibular dysfunction or neurological problems and are a key step in diagnosing vestibular disorders.
 Generally these tests are performed in a room that is dark or with low lighting.
 The examiner asks random questions that are meant to occupy the person being tested and keep them alert.
 ENG/VNG tests are the most common set of tests administered to people with dizziness, vertigo, and/ or imbalance.